 Train the Trainer Method

 The Train the Trainer approach is an important aspect of the ILS process that is used throughout.
-It relates to training officers/instructors and trainees and involves training materials, methodologies, and equipment.
+It relates to training operators, technicians and instructors and involves the development of Programs of Instruction (POI), lesson plans, training materials, methodologies, and equipment.

 New employee training modules are developed to equip them with the theory and practical skills they need to succeed in their jobs.
 To meet the organization’s needs, they are regularly evaluated on their knowledge and ability to do their jobs.

-Testing your training officers regularly is the best way to ensure that they understand their training materials.
+Testing your training personnel regularly is the best way to ensure that they understand their training materials.
 Remember that how they present the material to the participants is also important.

 Effective Form and Functionality